-This is the 7th part of my blog series on the series.
+This is the 7th part of my blog series on the Road to CE series.
 In today’s post we’ll look at Defender for Identity and Azure Identity Protection to assist with Cyber Essentials.

 One big area in Cyber Essentials is monitoring and removing access when a compromise occurs, Microsoft has tools built into Azure AD and enhanced AV features for endpoints to protect identities and provide additional security, automated monitoring and more.